Course Catalog

 5 units

 An interdisciplinary survey of the cultural history of the Mexican people in both Mexico and the U.S. Southwest.
 Topics include literature, art, folklore, oral tradition, music, politics, as well as "everyday" cultural manifestations.
 Conducted in Spanish.
 May be counted toward fulfillment of upper-division major requirements for Latin American and Latino studies and language studies.
-Prerequisite(s): SPAN 6 or SPHS 6 or equivalent Spanish proficiency.
+Prerequisite(s): Span 6 or SPHS 6 or placement by assessment.
 (General Education Code(s): CC.)

 SPAN 157